-Do you find everyday activities such as eating or drinking hot and cold foods, or even just brushing and flossing your teeth makes you wince with pain?
-If so you are likely to have sensitive teeth or dentin hypersensitivity.
-This is a very common condition that causes temporary pain in your teeth whenever they are exposed to certain items and temperature changes.
+Do you find everyday activities such as eating or drinking hot and cold foods, makes you wince with pain?
+If so, you are likely to have sensitive teeth, which is a widespread condition that causes temporary pain in your teeth when specific stimulus and temperature changes occur.

-Sensitive teeth are typically caused by the tooth enamel becoming worn, or can be due to exposed tooth roots.
-When the protective layer of tooth enamel is worn away from your teeth it exposes the dentin.
-This is a much softer substance that consists of lots of tiny tubules that lead directly to the center of your tooth containing all the nerves and root canals.
-When the dentin is exposed it will transmit temperature changes to the nerves, causing pain and sensitivity.
+The cause of sensitive teeth is the wearing of and exposing the tooth roots, which reveals the tooth dentin.
+The dentin is a much softer substance that consists of lots of tiny tubules that lead directly to the center of your tooth containing all the nerves and root canals.
+The exposure of the dentin transmits temperature changes to the tooth nerves resulting in pain or sensitivity.

 Tooth sensitivity can also be due to other factors such as having a chipped tooth, an untreated cavity, or it can be a side-effect of teeth bleaching.

-Booking an appointment with Midtown Dentistry in Houston will enable Dr. Jonathan Penchas to identify the cause of the problem, and to recommend a solution.
-This could mean you require treatment, or in lesser cases it might be something you can manage through making simple changes to your lifestyle and oral hygiene routine.
+Booking an appointment with your dentist will help you identify the cause of the problem.
+You may require treatment for sensitive teeth.
+In lesser cases, you can manage by making simple changes to your lifestyle and oral hygiene routine.

-- Chips and cracks to teeth can often be mended through dental bonding, a simple process that uses composite resin to cover-up the affected areas
+- Dental bonding can mend chips and cracks to teeth.
+Bonding is a simple process that uses composite resin to cover-up the affected areas.

-- Fluoride can be applied topically to sensitive areas to help strengthen the tooth enamel and reduce pain
+- Applying fluoride to the sensitive areas to help strengthen the tooth enamel and reduce pain.

 Caring for Sensitive Teeth at Home

-If your tooth sensitivity has been caused by over-brushing, you’ll be recommended to use a soft bristled toothbrush combined with toothpaste designed for sensitive teeth.
-This works by helping to block up the tubules in the dentin, gradually eliminating the sensitivity.
+Over-brushing can make your teeth overly sensitive.
+We will recommend using a soft-bristled toothbrush combined with toothpaste designed for sensitive teeth.
+And will block up the tubules in the dentin, gradually eliminating the sensitivity.

-Dental enamel can also be worn away through acid erosion, and limiting your intake of acidic foods and drinks can help.
-Whenever you eat something acidic try to drink milk or water afterwards to help increase the pH levels in your mouth.
+Acidic foods or drinks can erode dental enamel.
+Limiting your intake of acidic foods and beverages can help.
+Whenever you eat something acidic, try to drink milk or water afterward to help increase the pH levels in your mouth.
 After eating something acidic, wait a while before brushing the tooth enamel will gradually re-harden as the pH levels begin to return to normal.